Live Differential Attack

 S-box Analysis

 The S-box is the only non-linear component of the cipher.
-Its differential properties determine the strength of the cipher against differential attacks.
+Its differential properties determine whether the cipher falls to a differential attack — swap it below to feel the difference.

 S-box Substitution